 We hope you love the products we recommend!
-Just so you know, we may collect a small commission from the links on this page.
+Just so you know, we may collect a small commission from the links on this page with no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 UV rays are another reason why people have tinted windows since they block those rays.
 UV rays not only damage the interior over time but they can also cause skin cancer when you’re exposed to them for a long time.

 Since this is a thin film being placed on the window when you get in an accident and the windows break at least they won’t shatter into small pieces that could cause injuries.
 Having tinted windows can be very beneficial but they do require proper vehicle maintenance in order to last you long enough.

 How to Clean Tinted Windows